-The Draft EA/IS considers two alternatives - the No Action/No Project and the proposed Project.
+The EA/IS considers two alternatives - the No Action/No Project and the proposed Project.
 The No Action/No Project reflects existing and reasonably foreseeable future conditions without the Project.

-Proposed Impact Determination
+Impact Determination

-As documented in the attached Draft EA/IS, the Authority hereby proposes to find that the Project as mitigated will not have a significant effect on the environment.
-The Authority will make a final decision regarding whether to adopt an MND and whether to approve the Project by exercising its independent judgment in accordance with the requirements of CEQA upon the conclusion of the public review and comment period for the Draft EA/IS.
+As documented in the attached Final EA/IS, the Authority hereby finds that the Project as mitigated will not have a significant effect on the environment.
+The Authority has made a final decision to adopt an MND and to approve the Project by exercising its independent judgment in accordance with the requirements of CEQA upon the conclusion of the public review and comment period for the Draft EA/IS.
 Reclamation will similarly exercise its independent judgment to make a final decision regarding the Project in accordance with NEPA.

-The proposed finding by the Authority that the Project would not have a significant effect on the environment is summarized as follows and is explained in greater detail in the attached Draft EA/IS:
+The proposed finding by the Authority that the Project would not have a significant effect on the environment is summarized as follows and is explained in greater detail in the attached Final EA/IS: